Probing the limits of quantum theory with quantum information at subnuclear scales: Discussion

 \section{Discussion}

 We have put forward a research programme designed to explore the information-theoretic properties of subnuclear phenomena.
 The adopted theoretical scheme allows one to probe the limits of quantum mechanics from an outside --- ``post-quantum'' --- perspective.
 Its implementation requires a new type of experiments, which combine the energy scales available in accelerator experiments with the precise quantum engineering of single particles.
+We have argued that some of the relevant Q-data tests could be designed basing on elastic scattering of polarized beams of electrons on a protonic target.
+The major technical challenge for the implementation of the proposed experimental scheme is associated with the need for performing tunable projective measurements of the spin of highly-energetic outgoing electrons.

 Any evidence of a deviation from quantum-mechanical behaviour would have a profound impact on our understanding of fundamental physics, calling for a revision of the basic principles underlying the Standard Model of particles.
 Also, it is known that certain post-quantum theories can have dramatic consequences for information processing, e.g. yielding solutions to NP-complete problems in polynomial time \cite{NQM_NP} or trivialising communication complexity \cite{NTCC}.
 Consequently, the envisaged experimental programme provides an unprecedented opportunity for direct empirical tests of various physical principles \cite{NTCC,Aaronson2005,NANLC,InformationCausality}, postulated for sake of taming the undesired information-processing properties of Nature.